yangtommmmmmmm/cyber_offend/Web/Cracking Account&Passwd.md

 <img width="539" height="238" alt="image" src="https://github.com/user-attachments/assets/9aad52b2-2452-495e-b021-b28b4e06c545" />

 As above results, as password is 'password', the server response 302 status to us, so we could infer that the password for admin is 'password'.

+2.wpscan:

+This command is only for WordPress web.

+$wpscan --url {URL} -U {specific account or the dictionary for account} -P {specific password or the dictionary for password}

+Specially, the dictionary for password:

+./usr/share/seclists/Passwords/500-worst-passwords.txt

+./usr/share/wordlists/rockyou.txt

+The dictionary for account:

+./usr/share/wordlists/dirb/others/names.txt

+./usr/share/wordlists/rockyou.txt